Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 For the record, though, I do actually use a set of NNN bindings on one of my sets of Fischer Spider 62mm off-track skis.
 But I wouldn’t mount NNN bindings on a ski that’s any wider than 65mm.
 And I only run those skis when there’s very little snow or the snow is consistently firm and consolidated.

 At the other end of the spectrum are backcountry-related bindings such as NNN BC (auto and manual) or three-pin.
 Rottefella’s Xplore XC bindings are also an option.
 However, I have yet to use them.
-Essentially, though, they’re an Alpine Touring lite binding system that’s geared toward backcountry use.
+Essentially, though, they’re an Alpine Touring lite binding system that’s geared toward backcountry use, particularly with an emphasis on the downhilling aspect.

 I don’t recommend using heavier duty bindings on track skis.
 They’re simply too much binding for groomed terrain.
 This, in spite of the fact that three-pin (aka 75mm aka NN aka Nordic Norm) use to be the standard for all cross-country skis.
 Back in the day, however, those three-pin bindings were used to run longer and heavier skis.
 Today’s track and skate skis are so skinny and light that backcountry-oriented bindings hang too far over the edges.
 And, those more robust bindings place a lot of torque on the ski.
 This means that the ski now becomes the weak part of the system.